Siloam Springs Kayak Park

 IS STAFF LOCATED AT THE PARK?

 There are no lifeguards on duty at the Siloam Springs Kayak Park.
-However, during the Summer, the Siloam Springs Kayak Park is staffed by the Illinois River Watershed Partnership on Fridays, Saturdays, and Sundays from Sunrise to Sunset.
+However, during the Summer, parking at the Siloam Springs Kayak Park is managed on Saturdays, and Sundays from 7AM to 8PM.
 At all other times, the park is not staffed.

 WHAT IS NOT ALLOWED AT THE KAYAK PARK?